DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-04-09-WoE_IV_Python_Function_bkp.markdown

 |        Q | 0.085610 | 0.088235 | 0.970249 | -0.030203 | 0.000079 | 0.122728 |
 |        S | 0.777778 | 0.638235 | 1.218638 |  0.197734 | 0.027592 | 0.122728 |

-The function generated a table that clearly highlights the WoE and IV values for each category, making it easier to understand which variables have a greater capacity to differentiate the event of interest.
+The function generated a table that clearly showed the WoE and IV values for each variable in the dataset, giving me a better understanding of which factors were most important in predicting survival rates.

-If you are working with this same dataset (or any other), I highly recommend testing this approach.
-It is a very useful tool for data exploration and improving predictive models.
+If you're working with this same dataset (or any other for that matter), I highly recommend giving this function a go.
+It's a powerful tool for gaining insights into your data and improving your predictive models.

 # WoE and IV for continuous variables